 Strain Gauge Bridge Calculator

-Calculate Wheatstone bridge output voltage for strain gauges.
-Supports quarter, half, and full bridge configurations for structural monitoring and load cell design.
+Calculate bridge output voltage for strain gauges in quarter, half, and full bridge configs.
+Determine mV output and resistance change for load cells.

 Formula